NoluvuyoManxeba/GetJob-Portal/README.md

 4. to search for specific companies, click on companies
 ## Recruiter
 5. to upload jobs click on >>> upload job

+6. Login details: testaccount@gmail.com
+   Password: 123456
+   NB: Can create an account with own email to login

 sign in to GetJob Portal